zerasul/mdbook_en/15SRAM/sram.md

 # 15. SRAM and Interruptions

 We are now approaching the final part of this book.
 We have been reviewing both the visual part, as well as the sound.
-Besides studying all the architecture of the Sega Mega Drive; we are going to review an important section; to save the progress of our game, as well to handle the different interruptions that we can use when drawing the screen.
+Besides studying all the architecture of the Sega Mega Drive; we are going to review an important section; to save the progress of our game, as well as to handle the different interruptions that we can use when drawing the screen.

-First of all, we have to know how we are going to store the data and keep in mind that not all types of cartridge has the feature to store information.
+First of all, we have to know how we are going to store the data and keep in mind that not all types of cartridges have the feature to store information.
 On the other hand, we will see the use of interrupt functions to be able to update the resources of our game using these interrupts.

 Finally, we are going to see an example that will use these interruptions to make these modifications and see how to optimize our game.